| CAMELot sample session

 AVS/Express.
 The format of the field files, based in the AVS

 description [AVS 1993] is shown in Table 2.
+To summarise the above, the

 following files are saved as a result of periodic configuration saves: